akhi07rx/HTML2GIF/README.md

 - npm
 - Puppeteer
 - ffmpeg
+- fluent-ffmpeg

 ## Installation

 1. Install Node.js and npm.
 You can download them from the official [Node.js website](https://nodejs.org/).
 2. Clone the repository or download the `convert.js` file.
-3. Navigate to the project directory and run `npm install puppeteer ffmpeg`.
+3. Navigate to the project directory and run `npm install puppeteer ffmpeg fluent-ffmpeg`.

 ## Usage